intrepidkarthi/swiggysparks/README.md

 building scalable system in real time

 ## What's next for Spark Alerts for Swiggy
 Need to check with swiggy team on it.
-We